adispezio/figma-plugin-example-prototype-write/README.md

 There's a range of different reactions in Figma and not all are compatible with eachother or have different reaction properties.
 While some of these will be caught during development (thanks to typings), you'll want to ensure your plugin properly checks for valid reactions.

 ## Development guide

-This plugin example is built using [Create Figma Plugin](https://yuanqing.github.io/create-figma-plugin/) by [ Yuan Qing Lim](https://github.com/yuanqing).
-It's an excellent boilerplate for new Figma plugins and comes packed with a ton of useful utilities.

 **Note:** This plugin uses esbuild for JavaScript bundling (built by Figma cofounder [Evan Wallace](https://github.com/evanw)!).
 While fairly stable, the project is still in active development.